How Much Does It (Really) Cost To Build An App?

 The cost of app development also extends to maintenance to keep your app running smoothly.
 The more popular your app becomes, the likelihood your users may come across bugs or errors that require fixing.
 Also, sometimes your code may require updating to stay in compliance with platform security measures.

 So, it’s important to factor in the cost of app maintenance.
 Maintenance typically includes the cost of hosting and for labor to keep your app up-to-date.
-A general rule of thumb is to expect to pay 20 percent annually based on the app development cost for maintenance to keep your app operational.
+A general rule of thumb is to expect to pay 20 percent annually based on the mobile app development cost for maintenance to keep your app operational.
 For example, if you spent $80,000 to develop your app, then you can expect to pay around $16,000 each year for maintenance.

 When factoring what you need for your app you have to also consider the cost needed for the app to be integrated with other platforms via APIs, such as social media platforms or payment gateways, among others.
 For example, you can use app development that leverages social media integration so that users can easily share their favorite products or services from your business with their followers and friends.